-Raveon’s data radio transceivers increases data throughput in narrow-band wireless systems.
+Raveon’s Data Radio Transceivers increases data throughput in narrow-band wireless systems.
 High-speed over the air data (up to 19.2K) and 3mS T-R switching speed, make it an excellent choice for SCADA and telemetry, especially in polled systems.
 Included in each unit, are advanced networking, error correction, and diagnostics.
 It may be ordered with an IP65 weatherproof enclosure.
 And because it is the only radio modem built using rugged “single-board” construction, it is extremely tough – and cost effective.
 M7 is the most powerful, most economical telemetry and SCADA radio available.

 Features for Remote Monitoring and Remote Control